tomjnapier/tomjnapier.github.io/_posts/2026-03-21-accessible-chatbots.md

 If you look through the WCAG docs, you can find [a working example of the log role](https://www.w3.org/WAI/WCAG21/working-examples/aria-role-log/chatlog.html), using a chat interaction to demonstrate, no less.

-The log role implicitly uses `aria-live="polite"` and `aria-atomic="true"`.
+The log role implicitly uses `aria-live="polite"` and `aria-atomic="false"`.
 There's no harm in setting those attributes separately too, to make it clear what the code is doing.

 ### Announce that there is a new message, but don't announce the message